-Belgian employment law is heavily regulated with most of the regulations containing criminal sanctions (although in practice criminal sanctions are rarely applied).
+Belgian employment law is heavily regulated with most of the regulations being criminally sanctionable (although in practice criminal sanctions are rarely applied).
 Those regulations entail, amongst other things, restrictions on working time (in principle 38 hours per week and 8 hours per day), part-time employment, night-work, temp work, successive definite period contracts, etc. There are, however, various exemptions.

-The regulations also encompass a general antidiscrimination principle and very stringent legislation concerning well- being at work.
+The regulations also encompass a general anti-discrimination principle and very stringent legislation concerning well-being at work.

-Belgium is one of the only countries in the EC that maintains a distinction between blue-collar workers (i.e., employment mainly of a manual nature) and white-collar workers (i.e., employment mainly of an intellectual nature).
+Belgium is one of the only countries in the EC that maintains a distinction between blue-collar workers (i.e. employment mainly of a manual nature) and white-collar workers (i.e. employment mainly of an intellectual nature).
 However, following a decision of the Belgian Constitutional Court that found the distinction discriminatory, the legislator is in the process of eliminating this distinction with major changes already implemented in the field of termination legislation.

-If a company has employees in Belgium, it must comply with various formalities / requirements such as registration with the Belgian tax and social security authorities, the so-called Dimona form to be filed before the entry into service of a new hire, etc. Most of these requirements / formalities can be carried out by a payroll agency on behalf of the employer.
+If a company has employees in Belgium, it has to comply with various formalities / requirements such as registration with the Belgian tax and social security authorities, the so-called Dimona form to be filed before the entry into service of a new hire, etc. Most of these requirements / formalities can be carried out by a payroll agency on behalf of the employer.

 The Belgian social security contributions for salaried workers amount to +/- 39% of uncapped gross salary (including variable pay and most benefits in kind) with +/-26% employer's share and 13.07% employee's share.
-Taxes are due on salaries at the Belgian progressive income tax rates (top rate set at 50% but increased with local taxes).
+Taxes are due on salaries at the Belgian progressive income tax rates (top rate set at 50%, but increased with local taxes).
 These taxes are paid in advance normally through the levying by the employer of payroll withholding taxes on salaries.

 In a nutshell, salaries are heavily taxed in Belgium.
 For foreign executives working in Belgium a special favourable tax regime can - under certain conditions - be applied.

 As far as termination of employment is concerned, the employer must in principle justify the reasons for the dismissal (specific obligations such as in case of termination for serious cause still exist).
 The employer has the choice between a dismissal with notice served (formal requirements) or with severance paid (immediate effect).
-The notice / severance alternatives introduced as from 1 January 2014 amount, on average, to 3 weeks for each year of service (longer notice / severance is accrued for the first years of service).
+The new notice / severance alternatives introduced as from 1 January 2014 amount, on average, to 3 weeks for each year of service (longer notice / severance is accrued for the first years of service).
 Transitional measures exist for employees with seniority dating from before 1 January 2014.
-Additional obligations apply to qualified collective redundancy 'Solid experience across the board, reactive, knowledgeable, and very good on the project management side of the equation.'
+Additional obligations apply to qualified collective redundancy.